andersblehr/andersblehr.github.io/_posts/2018-07-07-direction.markdown

 Then on my work desktop one three-finger-swipe to the left I have PhpStorm and Toad for Oracle (the latter in a Windows VM) open on a project I'm doing for my current client.
 I've made headway these past few days and it's shaping up.
 I feel something resembling pride.

 For I'm doing the full, deep stack for this.
-All the way from vector graphics in Sketch, through Laravel Blade templates made lively with CSS and JS, via a REST API that over OCI8 talks to the beast that is Oracle, where I do DBA work and write PL/SQL procedures.
+All the way from vector graphics in Sketch, through Laravel Blade templates made lively with CSS and JS, via a REST API that over OCI8 talks to the beast that is Oracle, where I set up tables and write PL/SQL procedures to serve the requests.
 The site also interfaces with a set of third party REST endpoints, where there's an intricate OAuth2, redirection and cross-site JS dance going on.

 It's been quite the quilt to weave, but when all the pieces decide to finally come together and play nice – as they nearly do now – it can feel almost like a symphony.